-- where it is alleged that there is a substantial flaw in Council's ruling and/or - where it is alleged that there is a substantial flaw in the process by which that ruling was made.
+• where it is alleged that there is a substantial flaw in the Council's ruling or in the process by which that ruling was made.

 57. No review will proceed if the point at issue is the subject of simultaneous legal action between anyone directly involved.
 Requests for a review should make plain that no such action is underway.